-The marginal effect of x_k is the change in the probability of the outcome for a change in x_k , holding other variables at specific values.
+The marginal effect of $x_k$ is the change in the probability of the outcome for a change in $x_k$ , holding other variables at specific values.
 There are two varieties of marginal effects.
-A marginal change, sometimes called a partial change, is the change in the probability for an infinitely small change in x_k .
-A discrete change or first difference is the change in the probability for a discrete or finite change in x_k .
-In the following discussion, we focus on discrete changes since we find them to be more useful substantively, but our methods can also be used with marginal changes.
+A instantaneous change, sometimes called a marginal change or a partial change, is the change in the probability for an infinitely small change in $x_k$ .
+A discrete change or first difference is the change in the probability for a discrete or finite change in $x_k$ .
+In the following discussion, we focus on discrete changes since we find them to be more useful substantively, but our methods can also be used with instantaneous changes.
 The critical idea is that one variable is changing while other variables are not.

-For group g, the discrete change with respect to x_k is the change in the probability as x_k changes from start to end while holding other variables at specific values:
+For group g, the discrete change with respect to $x_k$ is the change in the probability as $x_k$ changes from start to end while holding other variables at specific values: